 Before starting the company together, both Domenico and Stefano had backgrounds in fashion, one way or another.

 Domenico Dolce (13 August 1958) was born in Polizzi Generosa, Italy where his father and mother sold fabrics and apparel, and that was a place where young Domenico worked from childhood.

-As a young adult, Domenico moved to Milan to study at the fashion design school Istituto Marangoni, which he dropped from before graduating.
+As a young adult, Domenico moved to Milan to study at the fashion design school Istituto Marangoni, which he dropped out before graduating.

-It was in 1980 where he met his future business and life partner Stefano Gabbana (14 November 1962), while working for Giorgio Correggiari.
+It was in 1980 when he met his future business and life partner Stefano Gabbana (14 November 1962), while working for Giorgio Correggiari.

 On the other hand, Stefano was born in Milan and graduated from the Istituto Superiore per le Industrie Artistiche, Rome.

 The pair founded a designer consulting studio in 1982 that grew into the Dolce & Gabbana label by 1985 and presented the first women’s collection in the same year, called “Real Women“.

 That was due in part to the use of local women as models on the runway which ended as a sales disappointment.